HIP PAIN PHYSICAL THERAPY EDMONTON

 - Lumbar radiculopathy

 There’s no denying that hip pain can be quite persistent.
 And if left unattended, it can lead to permanent disability and frustration.
-This is the reason most patients (and physicians) quickly resort to quick therapeutic fixes like the use of NSAIDs, and in extreme cases, surgical replacement.
-The harmful effects of such drugs (and methods) outweigh their pain-relieving benefits.
+This is why most patients (and physicians) quickly resort to quick therapeutic fixes like NSAIDs and, in extreme cases, surgical replacement.
+Unfortunately, the harmful effects of such drugs (and methods) outweigh their pain-relieving benefits.
 This is why we recommend physical therapy at Granville Physiotherapy & Sports Clinic.

 When you come to us, our physiotherapy team will take the following steps toward restoring the health of your hip joints:

 Our physiotherapist will examine the state of your hip joints by giving your body a thorough physio check.
 The Physio will observe your posture, gait, and joint movement range.
-The result of the examination will be compiled and forwarded for analysis and recommendation.
+The examination result will be compiled and forwarded for analysis and recommendation.

 Physical Therapy Approach